jenahparman/fall23-cs625/HW3/HW3-report.md

 <img src="/HW3/Resources/screenshot7.png" width="499" alt="dog pet typo">
 </p>

-When I created the chart, I ended up dropping the fourth crop,leaving the top three (Corn, Soybeans, and Wheat).
+When I created the chart, I ended up dropping the fourth crop, leaving the top three (Corn, Soybeans, and Wheat).
 This is because the fourth crop (Cotton) had a much lower acreage harvested than the others, causing there to be a wide gap in the graph that I did not like.

 ## Visualization Idioms